Minato132/my_hbase/ReadMe.md

   Hbase is a columnar database that utilizes Hadoop as the foundation.
 However, for simplicity, this installation will not be deploying Hadoop clusters, and thus we will have Hbase manage Zookeeper.

 Please make sure to download the repository first.
-The repo can be found under these 2 links https://github.com/Minato132/my_hbase
+The repo can be found under

+https://github.com/Minato132/my_hbase

+Or in,

+kaizenflow under SorrTask800 Branch

 **Running Our Program**